Geyperman: Uniform box artwork

 The outfit box artwork was almost identical to that of Palitoy's line.
 The following are uniform set graphics, attached to the left side of the box.
 The box itself was the same format as the sabotage set; black frame, with yellow carding & blister pack to retain items.
 The back of the box illustrated the range of outfits and accessories offered for sale by Geyper.

 Small outfit sets

 Geyper also offered outfits in a smaller package, with the items enclosed in a plastic bag inside a closed box.
 The Cowboy and "Indian" (Native American) sets are examples of this type.
 The back of the packages have photo illustrations of the other; Cowboy shows native American, and vice versa.

 Accessory cards

 Geyper offered budget carded accessory packs containing just a few items to augment one's collection at a reasonable price for children to afford themselves.
 The back of the card illustrated other items or outfits offered by Geyper.

-Related history

-In 1964, Hasbro toy company's first "action figure" was introduced with the name of G.I.
-Joe.
-They were 12" tall and represented the four branches of the military: Army, Navy, Air Force & Marines.
-The toyline was dedicated to one character named G.I.
-Joe and later on, the line featured vehicles, accessories, talking soldiers and six foreign soldiers.

 The original 12-inch G.I.
 Joe was licensed to several countries: